thimc/vifmimg/README.md

         \ vifmimg clear
 ```

-You will also need to add these keybindings (preferbly in the bottom of your vifmrc) in order to get the PDF scrolling functionalities:
+You will also need to add these keybindings (preferably in the bottom of your vifmrc) in order to get the PDF scrolling functionalities:

 ```
     map > :!vifmimg inc<CR>